NAME

 XFIXES version 1.0

-($server_major, $server_minor) = $X->XFixesQueryVersion ($client_major, $client_minor)
+($server_major, $server_minor) = $X->XFixesQueryVersion ($client_major, $client_minor)-

 Negotiate a protocol version with the server.

-is what the server will do, which might be less than requested (but not more than).The current code in this module supports up to 4.0 and automatically negotiates within
+$client_majorand$client_minoris what the client would like, the returned$server_majorand$server_minoris what the server will do, which might be less than requested (but not more than).The current code in this module supports up to 4.0 and automatically negotiates within

 Insert or delete